16 Top-Rated Tourist Attractions in Seoul

 Itaewon is a bustling neighborhood of Seoul focused on a few pedestrian streets filled with shops, cafés, and other consumer businesses.
 If you have limited time in the city, it's one of those places that can give you a real feel for Korean retail culture in a short time period.
-There are food carts, street performers, and some of the side streets are filled with restaurants.
-It's a great place for people watching.
+There are food carts and street performers, and some of the side streets are filled with restaurants.
+It's a great place for people-watching.

 14. Dongdaemun Design Plaza